 So what if a phone user doesn’t plan to shoot an epic, run a business, compose a symphony, manage banking and do online shopping from their handheld device?

-Warren Buffett prefers flip phones.
-And he’s not alone.
+Many people prefer flip phones.
+And they're not alone.
 If you have a smartphone and you’re considering going back to the simplicity of a streamlined device that makes and receives phone calls and handles voicemail tasks, then a “downgrade” may help to eliminate the distractions and temptations of our always-on, 24/7, pings-and-banners, smartphone lifestyle.
 And you might even be catching the leading edge of a new wave.
-PBS reports sales of flip phones are up by more than 3% in recent years.
+Sales of flip phones among Gen Z and younger Millennials is up dramatically in recent years.

 Before and after a switch